WebBreacher/tilde_enum/README.md

 Takes the output of a java scanner that exploits the IIS tilde 8.3 enumeration vuln and tries to get you full file names

+You feed this script the output from the https://code.google.com/p/iis-shortname-scanner-poc/ scanner and also a word list of potential file names.
+The script will look up the file roots in your word list and then try them with appropriate extensions.

+There are bugs in this version (it is 75+% good).
+Looking for fedback and suggestions.

 Help
 ====
 <pre>$  ./tilde_enum.py -h